The Capoeira lineage of our group

 Grande Mestre Edan Harari was born in the 1970’s in Israel.
 Edan began Capoeira in 1992, after his military service with Daniel Sela who introduced Capoeira to Israel.
 Edan quickly understood that he had found a new way of life, fell in love with Capoeira and began the journey that led him to founding the Israeli Centre For Capoeira.
 He opened his first academy in Raanana, but very quickly expanded and began opening academies in various cities all over the country.
 Today, Mestre Edan has almost ten-thousand students, many of which, with his help and guidance, have opened their own academies.
 He has profoundly influenced the development of Capoeira and various teaching methods for children as well as adults.
 In his 40's, Grande Mestre Edan is the highest ranking Mestre in Israel.

-Vadim Podosyan Was born in 1990 in Russia. at the age of 3 he and his family moved to Israel where he was raised and lived until the age of 18.
+Vadim Podosyan Was born in 1990 in Russia. at the age of 3 he and his family moved to Israel where he grew up and lived until the age of 18.
 He was initially introduced to Capoeira by a friend of the family who recommended it to Vadim.
 After the first class, Vadim was hooked and immidiately signed up to train.
 At the age of 13 he started training with Mestre Cueca in Petah Tiqva, Israel.
 As time passed by and Vadim continued his training, he continued to fell in love more and more with this unique art.
 Its music, culture, philosophy and way of life made Vadim realize that this is what he wants to do for the rest of his life.